collocations.org

 4. championship win

-VERB + TITLE
+VERB + title

-clinch, win
+capture, claim, clinch, take, win

 Deportivo clinched the title with a goal in the final seconds of the last game of the season.